daksh-mor/ChoreoAI/src/ train_dance_text_model/Documenting.md

 # AI-Enabled Choreography: Dance Motion Generation and Labeling

-This repository contains the code and documentation for the **AI-Enabled Choreography** project, submitted as part of the application process for the HumanAI GSoC 2025.
-The project leverages motion capture data to generate and label dance sequences using a combination of autoencoders, semi-supervised learning, and multimodal text-to-dance and dance-to-text generation.
 The implementation is divided across three Jupyter notebooks, each focusing on a distinct component of the workflow.

 > "I didn’t want to imitate anybody.
 Any movement I knew, I didn’t want to use."
 > — Jennings (2009)